What Is Line of Credit(LoC)?

 Unsecured vs. Secured Credit Lines

-Most lines of credit are unsecured loans.
+Most credit lines are unsecured loans.
 This means you do not have to pledge collateral.
 However, secured credit lines are also available.

-Unsecured lines of credit, because it is not backed by collateral (increased risk for the lenders) have higher interest rates and lower credit limits.
-An example of an unsecured line of credit is a credit card, which has a high-interest rate.
+Unsecured LoCs, because it is not backed by collateral (increased risk for the lenders) have higher interest rates and lower credit limits.
+An example of an unsecured LoC is a credit card, which has a high-interest rate.
 If you miss payments on your credit card, there are serious consequences like late fees and adverse impact on your credit score, but your credit card provider cannot seize your assets in compensation.

-On the other hand, a secured line of credit is backed by collateral (less risk for the lenders) have a higher credit limit and lower interest rate.
+On the other hand, a secured LoCs are backed by collateral (less risk for the lenders) have a higher credit limit and lower interest rate.
 An example of a secured credit line is the home equity line of credit (HELOC) secured by the equity in the borrower’s home.
 If you miss payments on a secured credit line, the lender can seize your assets.

-A non-revolving line of credit has the same features as a revolving credit line – a pre-determined credit limit that allows you to borrow as and when needed and repay the borrowed amount.
+A non-revolving LoC has the same features as a revolving credit line – a pre-determined credit limit that allows you to borrow as and when needed and repays the borrowed amount.
 However, there is one exception.
 The repayments do not replenish the credit line.
 Once the outstanding is paid off the account is closed, never to be used again.

 Each type of credit line falls either in a secured or unsecured category, but beyond that, it has its own characteristics.
 Here are a few examples:

-A personal line of credit is an unsecured revolving credit account.
+A personal LoC is an unsecured revolving credit account.
 You need to have a good credit score and a reliable income to set up a personal credit line.
 These credit lines are best for use in emergencies, weddings, home renovations projects, travel, and filling the financial gaps due to irregular income.

-Instead of taking a fixed business loan, businesses often use a secured business line of credit to borrow money on an as-needed basis.
-The financial lending institution offers a business line of credit after evaluating the profitability, market value and potential risks of the business.
+Instead of taking a fixed business loan, businesses often use secured business credit to borrow money on an as-needed basis.
+The financial lending institution offers a business credit after evaluating the profitability, market value, and potential risks of the business.